Edirom/MerMEId/README.md

 ### Logs

-Orbeon logs everything to stdout, so you can access them with `docker logs my-mermeid`.
-Existdb writes most information into logfiles though, so in case you want to access them you should mount a host directory to `/exist/logs` like this:
+Orbeon logs everything to stdout, so you can access them with `docker logs my-mermeid`. eXist-db writes most information into logfiles though, so in case you want to access them you should mount a host directory to `/exist/logs` like this:
 ```
 $ docker run --name my-mermeid -p 8080:8080 -d --mount type=bind,source="$(pwd)/exist-logs",target=/exist/logs edirom/mermeid:develop-java11-ShenGC
 ```

+### Updating

+#### Without a persistent data directory

+Without a persistent data directory you can simply pull the updated Docker image and run it as [described above](#start-a-mermeid-server-instance).

+#### With a persistent data directory

+When you start an updated Docker image and mount your data directory to it as [described above](#persistent-data-volume), only the base image including eXist-db and Orbeon will be updated but not the MerMEId app.
+This needs to be done in a dedicated step via the eXist-db dashboard:
+  1. Download the latest MerMEId xar package from the assets section at https://github.com/Edirom/MerMEId/releases, e.g. `mermeid-2.0.0-alpha.7.xar`
+  2. Login as admin in the MerMEId or eXide app (needs to be done here due to a [bug in the eXist-db dashboard])
+  3. Open `http://localhost:8080/apps/dashboard/admin#/packagemanager` and drop the xar package in the blue section to upload and install it

 ## Building the docker image